Understanding Unaudited Financial Statements in Malaysia: Key Differences and Audit Exemption Rules

 Conclusion

-If your company qualifies for audit exemption in Malaysia, preparing unaudited financial statements can save time and cost while remaining compliant with SSM requirements.
-However, financial records must still be properly prepared in accordance with the Malaysian Private Entities Reporting Standard (MPERS) or relevant accounting standards.
+If your firm is eligible to prepare unaudited financial statements in Malaysia, it will be able to save time and cost while still meeting the SSM requirement, as there is an exception that allows for the preparation of unaudited financial statements.
+Nevertheless, financial records must be prepared correctly in accordance with the Malaysian Private Entities Reporting Standard (MPERS) or other applicable accounting standards.

 Related News